Live the History!

-In one of Dale Shaffer’s Books he writes that Zadok Street (grandson of founding father Zadok Street) added buildings on Broadway, including the Sibyl Block, name after his wife and still standing today.
+In one of Dale Shaffer’s Books he writes that Zadok Street (grandson of founding father Zadok Street) added buildings on Broadway, including the Sibyl Block, which was named after his wife and still stands today.
 South of Columbia Street on the west side of S. Broadway, he built a three-story structure called Broadway Hotel that opened in January of 1863 by S.H.
 Lamar, proprietor.
 It was “one of Salem’s largest and most elegant hotels; fully carpeted, with water and gas in every room.”
-The hotel stood at 110 (later 359 S. Broadway until about 1905.
+The hotel stood at 110 (later 359 S. Broadway) until about 1905.

-If the hotel was built in 1891, what happened to the building that Zadok Street built?
-We have not found any mention of it in any newspapers or articles.
+If the hotel were as built in 1891, what happened to the building that Zadok Street built?
+There is no mention of it in any newspapers or articles.

 In 1891, extensive remodeling was done to the Broadway Hotel by A. Tennant, proprietor for the ‘new” Broadway Hotel.
 The planned opening was delayed by 2 months because of extensive reconstruction.
 It appears that this remodeling is the reason for the 1891 date on the photo.
 This would have been 28 years after the original hotel was built by Zadok Street.

 In the same article was the drawing shown above.
 It states that Charles Morrison was the proprietor.
 Rates were $1.50 per day.
 Newspaper articles indicate that Charles Morrison held that position in 1896 and 1897.
 Although there are some similarities, a comparison of the drawing to the calendar photo shows a significant difference in the facade.